Children's Community Nursing Service, Richmond

 About posterior capsular opacification (PCO)

-After cataract surgery, nearly 1 out of 10 patients have thickening of the back of the lens capsule which holds their artificial lens implant in place.
+After cataract surgery, nearly 1 out of 10 patients have thickening of the back of the lens capsule which holds the artificial lens implant in place.
 This is called posterior capsule opacification or PCO.

 PCO decreases the amount of light travelling through to the retina.
 The retina is the light sensitive layer of the back of the eye that allows you to see.